-The Certified Animal Welfare Approved by AGW (AWA) programme and food label promote the well-being of animals and the sustainability of family farms and abattoirs.
-We unite conscientious consumers with farmers and meat processors who raise their animals with compassion.
-Our label adds value to meat products for those people who are raising and handling animals.
+The Certified Animal Welfare Approved by AGW (AWA) programme and food label promote the well-being of animals and the sustainability of farms and abattoirs.
+Our label adds value to meat products for those people who are raising and handling animals by connecting conscientious consumers with farmers and meat processors using high-welfare practices.